How to successfully launch a brand to make a grand entrance

 • Branding

-So you have an amazing new brand identity that represents what you stand for and where you’re going with your brand.
-You have your shiny new business cards, your letterhead, your swag, probably a new website.
+So you have an amazing new Brand Identity that represents what your business stands for and where you’re going with your brand.
+You have your shiny new business cards, your letterhead, your swag, probably a new marketing website.
+And if you're doing it right even your platform stands out in terms of look & feel.
 All sporting your new Brand Identity.
 Nice!
-So your development team deploys the new website and you hit the ‘post’ button on that social post that says ‘our new website is live’.
+So your (or our) development team deploys the new website and you hit the ‘post’ button on that social post that says ‘our new website is live’.
 You just had a successful brand launch.
 Or did you?

 What is a brand launch?